Itâs really interesting to see how your work has evolved, and youâve created a boat! And a city!

 25/02/2020

-I tried to follow your advice, the mountains are more detailed but I'm having a lot of trouble with the terrain and shadows.
+I tried to follow your advice; the mountains are more detailed, but Iâm having a lot of problems with the relief and the shadows.

-I also struggle with proportions. đ
+Iâm also struggling with the proportions. đ

 j'ai essayé de suivre ton conseil ,les montagnes sont plus travaillées mais j'ai beaucoup de problÚmes avec les reliefs et les ombres.